c0fec0de/anytree/docs/index.rst

 **Extending any python class to become a tree node**

+The enitre tree magic is encapsulated by :any:`NodeMixin`, add it as base class and the class becomes a tree node:

 >>> from anytree import NodeMixin, RenderTree
 >>> class MyBaseClass(object):  # Just an example of a base class ...     foo = 4